Payson, Illinois: 2020 census

+Income and poverty

 The median income for a household in the village was $62,813, and the median income for a family was $66,389.
 Males had a median income of $37,125 versus $25,278 for females.
 The per capita income for the village was $24,765.
 About 5.8% of families and 10.9% of the population were below the poverty line, including 12.7% of those under age 18 and 2.2% of those age 65 or over.

+Education

 Public education is provided at Payson-Seymour Elementary School and Payson-Seymour High School.

 Education

 The school district is Payson Community Unit School District 1.
 The comprehensive high school of that district is Payson-Seymour High School.